jarmee/schematics/README.md

 3. To prevent inconveniences the schematic will remove the `src/test.ts` file from your workspace.
 4. Finally it will add the files `jest.config.js`, `jestGlobalMocks.ts` and `setup-jest.ts` to the root of your Angular workspace.

-After the configuration process has been finished you can run `npm run jest` or `yarn jest` to test your Angular workspace with `jest`.
+After the configuration process has been finished you can run `npm run test:jest` or `yarn test:jest` to test your Angular workspace with `jest`.

 ## License